Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Methods

 where $p \in [0,1]$ is the model's estimated probability for the fall class with label $\hat{y}=1$, $\hat{y} \in \{0,1\}$ is the ground-truth class label, $\alpha \in [0,1]$ is the balancing factor to address class imbalance, and $\gamma \geq 0$ is the focusing parameter that reduces the relative loss for well-classified samples.

-The model's estimated probability $p$ is calculated based on the sum of output spikes over the sample's duration for the spike-based models, whereas it is calculated based on the maximum logit difference over the sample's duration for the continuous-output models.
+The model's estimated probability $p$ is calculated over the sample's duration based on the sum of output spikes for the spike-based models, whereas it is based on the maximum logit difference the continuous-output models.

 \textbf{Backpropagation.} While ReLU- and S4D-based models are trained using standard Backpropagation (BP), LIF and SigmaDelta spiking models require a custom BP to address the non-differentiability limitation of their activation functions \cite{Neftci_etal19,Eshraghian_etal23}.
 In this work, we use the SLAYER framework~\cite{Shrestha_Orchard18} for direct training of \acp{SNN}, as it is widely used and takes into account the hardware constraints (e.g., weight and state quantization) of the Loihi~2 chip.